-How to Plan an Elopement in Hawaii
+How to Elope in hawai'i

-A guide to eloping in Hawaii
+A guide to planning an elopement in Hawaii

 The Island of Hawaii, known as the "Big Island," is the best location in Hawaii for waterfalls.
 Another feature that makes it unique are the active volcanoes that produce black volcanic rock, black sand volcanic beaches and lava tubes.
 You can also see red earth, super green valleys, open land with rolling plains, ranches, and jungles.